abdullah-athar/abdullah-athar.github.io/_pages/blogs.md

 ---
 layout: splash
-title: "Blogs"
+title: "Blog"
 permalink: /blogs/

-tagline: "Welcome to my blog.
-This will be my playground to learn about new things by trying to explain them in unique ways, and talk about my hobbies, achievements and misc topics meaningful to me"
+tagline: "This will be my playground to learn about new things by trying to explain them in unique ways, and talk about my hobbies, achievements and misc topics meaningful to me"

 header:
   overlay_filter: "0.5"
-  overlay_color: "#000"
+  overlay_color: "#6A0DAD"

 feature_row:
   - image_path: assets/images/blogs/valencia_marathon.jpg